johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-dlp-purview-configuration.md

 ## Step 3: Turn on Microsoft Edge settings

-Once you’ve created a configuration policy, turn on the settings that guarantee users can’t avoid the protections blocking them from using non-compliant browsers.
+Once you’ve created a configuration policy, turn on the settings that guarantee users can’t avoid the protections blocking them from using noncompliant browsers.

 To turn on these settings:

 1. In the newly created policy, select the **Customization Settings** tab.

 > [!TIP]
-> Anytime you edit settings in this tab, they will show up in the “Settings” page on the left.
+> Anytime you edit settings in this tab, they'll show up in the “Settings” page on the left.

 2. Select **Security settings**.
 3. Check the box titled **“Block set domains where Purview in-browser protections don’t apply.”**